JiaweiChenGo/Aurora/README.md

 ### Create environment

 ```
-conda create -n PRISM python
+conda create -n AURORA python
-conda activate PRISM
+conda activate AURORA
 ```

 ### Installation

-The `PRISM` python package is in the folder PRISM.
+The `AURORA` python package is in the folder AURORA.
 You can simply install it from the root of this repository using

 ```
 pip install .